bassagan/etl-testing-fwk/README.md

 In this section, you will initialize and apply Terraform configurations for two different purposes:

+- **iac/backend**: Infrastructure for the terraform state
-- **iac_cicd**: Infrastructure related to CI/CD pipelines.
+- **iac/cicd**: Infrastructure related to CI/CD pipelines.
-- **iac_etl**: Infrastructure related to ETL processes.
+- **iac/etl**: Infrastructure related to ETL processes.

 Before deploying the CI/CD and ETL infrastructures, you need to set up the backend infrastructure where Terraform will store its state remotely in AWS using an S3 bucket and a DynamoDB table.

 #### 4.1 Deploy Terraform Backend Infrastructure

 1. **Navigate to the Backend Terraform Configuration**:
-    - First, navigate to the `backend` folder within both the `iac_cicd` and `iac_etl` directories.
+    - First, navigate to the `backend` folder within`iac`
-    - These folders contain the Terraform configuration files necessary to set up the S3 bucket and DynamoDB table that will store your Terraform state.
+    - These folder contain the Terraform configuration files necessary to set up the S3 bucket and DynamoDB table that will store your Terraform state.

     ```bash
-    cd cicd/backend
+    cd iac/backend
     ```

 2. **Review the Terraform Configuration**: